hannessalin/hannessalin.github.io/roles.md

 - Part of steering commitee of ETSI quantum technology group.
 - Supervisor to master thesis students.
 - Recruitment of unit managers (leading leaders).
+- Virtual role as CTO Lead Software Engineering in parallel with my role as Head of department Digitalization and Transport Systems between 2025-11-01 and 2026-05-31, before CTO office was established 2026-06-01.

 ## Head of department Transport IT, 2021-10-01 - 2024-03-31
 - Leading two departments concurrently with two management teams, in total around 350 employees and consultants between 2024-01-01 to 2024-04-01.